-The Prospectus is a detailed description which serves as administrative and fiduciary support to the Lower Connecticut River Valley Council of Governments (RiverCOG) as well as the cooperative and integrative concept involved in the preparation of the Fiscal Years 2024 and 2025 Unified Planning Work Program (UPWP) for the Lower Connecticut River Valley Region.
-It defines the regionally agreed upon planning priorities and the roles and responsibilities of the various participants in the metropolitan planning process.
-The Prospectus complements the annual work program and provides a narrative that outlines the region's anticipated transportation agenda and linkage to the many planning issues facing the RiverCOG's metropolitan area.
+The Unified Planning Work Program (UPWP) defines the regionally agreed upon planning priorities and the roles and responsibilities of the various participants in the metropolitan planning process.
+The prospectus complements the annual work program and provides a narrative that outlines the region's anticipated transportation program and linkage to the many planning issues facing the RiverCOG's metropolitan area.

-RiverCOG Metropolitan Planning

-Organization (MPO) encompasses

-seventeen towns with a combined 2020

-Census population of 174,225 people and

-a land area of approximately 443 square

-miles.
-RiverCOG's MPO board is

-comprised of the seventeen Chief Elected

-Officials/Town Managers from the towns

-within the RiverCOG region, a

-representative from the River Valley

-Transit, a representative from the

-Middlesex Chamber of Commerce

-representing business and freight

-interests and a non-voting representative

-from CTDOT
+RiverCOG Metropolitan Planning Organization (MPO) encompasses seventeen municipalities with a combined 2020 Census population of 174,225 people and a land area of approximately 443 square miles.
+RiverCOG's MPO board is comprised of the seventeen Chief Elected Officials/Town Managers from the municiaplities within the Lower Connecticut River Valley Region, a representative from the River Valley Transit, a representative from the Middlesex County Chamber of Commerce representing business and freight interests and a non-voting representative from CTDOT organizations and MPOs in Connecticut, CTDOT, FHWA and FTA in the delivery of planning and construction services to promote an interconnected statewide transportation network.

-The forum for the cooperative decision making, with regard to transportation planning, rests with this designated RiverCOG - MPO and is supported through assistance from RiverCOG staff, the River Valley Transit staff, and voluntary cooperation from planning staff from several of the member towns.
-The region partners with neighboring Council of Governments (COGs) that serve as regional planning organizations in Connecticut, CTDOT, FHWA and FTA in the delivery of planning and construction services to promote an interconnected statewide transportation network.
+The forum for the cooperative decision making, regarding transportation planning, rests with this designated RiverCOG/MPO and is supported through assistance from RiverCOG staff, the River Valley Transit staff, and voluntary cooperation from planning staff from several of the member municipalities.
+The region partners with neighboring Councils of Governments (COGs) that serve as regional planning

 RiverCOG's neighboring COGs include: South Central Regional Council of Government (SCRCOG), the Southeastern Connecticut Council of Governments (SCCOG), and the Capitol Region Council of Governments (CRCOG).
 Each of these COGs hosts their own MPO.
 Together, these regions work cooperatively toward improving mutual transportation goals and improving connectivity for the New Haven Transportation Management Area (TMA), the Hartford Transportation Management Area (TMA), and the Southeastern Transportation Management Area (TMA).
-This includes bridging transportation networks within the lower Connecticut River valley region; a region which connects the urbanized areas of Hartford, New Haven, and New London.
-RiverCOG works to facilitate long range, sustainable transportation management including: infrastructure improvements, maintenance, safety, environmental resource management and preservation, emergency management planning, land use analysis, economic growth, and sustainable capital planning.
+This includes bridging transportation networks within the Lower Connecticut River Valley Region; a region which connects the urbanized areas of Hartford, New Haven, and New London.
+RiverCOG works to facilitate long range, maintainable transportation management including: infrastructure improvements, maintenance, safety, environmental resource management and preservation, emergency management planning, land use analysis, economic growth, and capital planning.